An Overview of Tooth Structure:

 Specialised equipment aids the precise placement of filling materials.
 The more sophisticated devices, such as the HotShot and the HotTip, seal as effectively as possible because they can get into the tight canals, and that minimises the chance of reinfection.

-Root Canal Treatment Approach in the UK with MD.co.uk
+Root Canal Treatment Approach with MD.co.uk

 The pulp of the tooth attaches to jawbone and gum.
 If the pulp becomes infected, bacteria can travel to the root canals, causing painful abscesses or even periodontal disease.
 Root canal therapy is a highly structured attempt at tooth salvage, involving the removal of infected pulp, disinfection of the canal system, and obturation (sealing) of the canal with artificial materials.